RachWalm/spelling-game/README.md

 ### Styling layout

-With the CSS it took some time to get all the boxes where I wanted them, especially as I was unfamiliar with the things that were invisible taking space this took me some time.
+With the CSS it took some time to get all the boxes where required, especially as there were hidden images that were invisible taking space.
 Also dealing with flex box growing and shrinking leaving 'usable' but not used space around the box giving purple areas on the chrome *inspect* function.
 The invisible areas was solved by making the boxes extremely small until required then setting them back to suitable areas.
 The purple box issue was solved by adding extra divs to provide containers for the boxes I was using.

 ### Only allow letters